 The body takes about an hour to rid itself of the alcohol in one drink.
 No amount of coffee or number of cold showers will speed that up.
-"I'll be careful" isn't the right answer.
-What if there's an emergency, a need to take sudden action, as when a child darts into the street?
+"I will be careful" is not the right answer.

+What if there is an emergency, a need to take sudden action, as when a child darts into the street?
 A person with even a moderate BAC might not be able to react quickly enough to avoid the collision.

-There's something else about drinking and driving that many people don't know.
+There is something else about drinking and driving that many people do not know.
 Medical research shows that alcohol in a person's system can make crash injuries worse, especially injuries to the brain, spinal cord or heart.
 This means that when anyone who has been drinking - driver or passenger - is in a crash, that person's chance of being killed or permanently disabled is higher than if the person had not been drinking.

 Drinking and then driving is very dangerous.
-Your reflexes, perceptions, attentiveness and judgement can be affected by even a small amount of alcohol.
-You can have a serious-or even fatal-collision if you drive after drinking.
-Please don't drink and drive or ride with a driver who has been drinking.
-Ride home in a cab; or if you're with a group, designate a driver who will not drink.
+Your reflexes, perceptions, attentiveness and judgment can be affected by even a small amount of alcohol.
+You can have a serious - or even fatal - collision if you drive after drinking.
+Please do not drink and drive or ride with a driver who has been drinking.
+Ride home in a cab; or if you are with a group, designate a driver who will not drink.